Old St Paul's Cathedral: Interior

+The 1630 rose window of St Katherine Cree (pictured) is said to have been a smaller version of that found in Old St Paul's.

 The finished cathedral of the Middle Ages was renowned for the beauty of its interior.
 Canon William Benham wrote in 1902: "It had not a rival in England, perhaps one might say in Europe."

 The nave's length was particularly notable, with a Norman triforium and vaulted ceiling.
 The length earned it the nickname "Paul's walk".
 The cathedral's stained glass was reputed to be the best in the country, and the east-end rose window was particularly exquisite.
 The poet Geoffrey Chaucer used the windows as a metaphor in "The Miller's Tale" from The Canterbury Tales, knowing that other Londoners at that time would understand the comparison: